fellesverkstedet/fabricatable-machines/hubel-home-friendly-cnc-mill/readme.md

-# Hübel - Home fiendly CNC mill
+# Hübel - Home friendly CNC mill
 by Jens Dyvik

 *status april 2020: Work in progress, only sketches so far*